 A researcher may determine that relying on mailing to deliver study materials or to conduct surveys is the most appropriate strategy for the context and budget of their evaluation.
 Relative to in-person, phone, or other survey modes facilitated by an enumerator, mailings may be a relatively inexpensive and logistically simple way to reach a large number of individuals.
 Mailings may be contextually appropriate: for example, governmental or nongovernmental organizations may already communicate with individuals by mail.
 In many such cases, mailing is a first point of contact, and possibly the only means of communication with study participants.1 This resource assumes that researchers plan to use mail surveys in their study but does not exclude the use of other survey methods as well (as discussed later in this resource).

 For any survey modality, low rates of survey response can threaten the statistical power of an evaluation.
-Additionally, non-response can threaten the interpretation of the analysis, as those who are harder to reach may have systematically different characteristics from those who respond.
-For a randomized evaluation, differential response may introduce bias into the analysis if the characteristics of those who respond differ across treatment arms.
+Additionally, non-response may threaten the interpretation of the analysis if those who are harder to reach may have systematically different characteristics from those who respond.
+It is important to note, however, that low response rates do not necessarily equate to non-response bias.
+A recent paper (Dutz et al. 2021) demonstrates that participation rates alone could be a poor indicator of non-response bias and that non-response bias may even increase with participation rates, if the remaining holdouts are increasingly different from survey respondents.
+For a randomized evaluation, differential non-response driven by treatment assignment may introduce bias into the analysis and impact evaluation results.

 While mailings have been a staple method of many surveys and social science research studies in the United States, survey response rates by mail have been declining over the years, falling by roughly 35 percentage points since the 1970s from a baseline average of 77 percent (Stedman et al. 2019).
 This resource therefore discusses possible strategies for increasing responses to physical mailings that are sent as part of the outreach in a study.2 The appropriateness, effectiveness, and cost of each strategy may vary greatly based on the context (e.g., the specific population of interest, research question, sample size or response rate needed for adequate statistical power, outside options for data collection) of the evaluation.
 We therefore do not present specific recommendations and cannot provide guidance on cost effectiveness.